 Suddenly Last Summer (1959)

-The unease created by movies such as Who Can Kill a Child?, the Children of the Corn series, the wild-running orphans in Logan's Run and that gang that shouts "bop! bop!' on that one Star Trek episode hinges on two elements: 1) we're hard-wired to not kill children; 2) as adults we're expected to reach them, bring them around through strong leadership and mature nurturing.
+The unease created by movies such as Who Can Kill a Child?, the Children of the Corn series, the wild-running orphans in Logan's Run and that gang that shouts "bop! bop!' on that one Star Trek episode hinges on two elements: 1) we're hard-wired to not kill children; 2) as adults we're expected to bring them around through strong leadership and mature nurturing.
 If we fail, it makes us look bad.
 Who can kill a child?
 Only a monster, like us.
 Kids are, at heart, sociopathic, until they learn empathy.
 If we can't teach them that empathy, what good are we?

 I love this post from Brenda Tobias about the changing attitudes towards children and the eternal power of the no-neck monsters to horrify: